 - Ethical issues abound.
 North Carolina’s film office was criticized in 2007 when Dakota Fanning’s controversial film “Hound Dog” was filmed there, using a government subsidy.
 Many felt that the state should not be encouraging child exploitation in the name of art, and that the filming incentive created a conflict of interest when it came to investigating complaints.
-Iowa’s film program was suspended in 2011 under allegations of mismanagement.
+Iowa’s film program was suspended in 2011 under allegations of mismanagement, but by 2021 it had come back with a 25% rebate program.
 In Pennsylvania, M. Night Shyamalan’s 2010 film, The Last Airbender, garnered $25 Million in tax credits and many people felt that the cash payment was just contributing to the profits of Paramount Studios when the tax payer money could have been used for a more worthy cause during the Great Recession of that year.
 In 2018, California Senator John Moorlach introduced a bill calling for more transparency within the film incentive program.

 - Independent film makers are frustrated at the endless sea of paperwork, waiting lists (because funding has run out), and local officials who don’t really understand how the industry works.

 Why Should I Care?